fwupd/fwupd/plugins/logitech-hidpp/README.md

 * `HIDRAW\VEN_046D&DEV_C52B&ENT_05`
 * `HIDRAW\VEN_046D`

-The Bolt dongle and peripherals use HID raw DeviceInstanceId values regardless of their mode.
+The Bolt USB receiver and peripherals use HID raw DeviceInstanceId values regardless of their mode.
 This might change once these devices are handled by the Logitech Linux driver instead of by the generic hid driver.